 Aid Recalculation Due to Enrollment Activities

-Financial aid recipients must be aware that repeating a course, dropping a course, or withdrawing from a course can adversely affect their financial aid eligibility in a given term or their eligibility to receive aid in the future.
-Federal aid recipients who repeat coursework will only be eligible to receive financial aid for that repeated coursework under certain conditions that are outlined below.
+Financial aid recipients must be aware that repeating a course, taking a remedial course, dropping a course, or withdrawing from a course can adversely affect their financial aid eligibility in a given term or their eligibility to receive aid in the future.
+Federal aid recipients who repeat coursework or enroll in remedial coursework will only be eligible to receive financial aid for that coursework under certain conditions that are outlined below.
 Federal aid recipients who adjust their course load will have their aid adjusted based on the timing of the registration activity and the amount of time they participate in the course.
 A student may have limited eligibility when adding classes and may be required to repay all or a portion of aid received depending on the point of dropping or withdrawing from a course.

 Effective July 1, 2011, the federal government instituted new regulations regarding repeated coursework and federal financial aid eligibility (Federal Register 668.2).
 These regulations stipulate that if a student repeats a class, for which they have already earned a passing grade, the student can only receive financial aid for that class one more time.
 Kent State University defines a passing grade as a grade of D or higher.
 This can be best illustrated through the following examples:

 - Greg took Biology 10001 during the Spring 2011 term and received a grade of D for that course.
 Greg is retaking the course during the Fall 2011 term to try to get a better grade.
 Since Greg already received a passing grade (D) in the course and is retaking it again for the first time, he is eligible to receive federal financial aid for this course during the Fall 2011 term.

 - Sarah took Math 10001 during the Spring 2011 term and earned a grade of F. She is retaking the course during the Fall 2011 term.
 Since Sarah has not earned a passing grade for Math 10001, she is eligible to receive federal financial aid for this course.